ugururesin/CarND-PID-Controller/README.md

 See the full video: [./videos/p_only.mov](./videos/p_only.mov).

-3. **PID-controller** is tried with following p-i-d parameters: 0.15-0.001-2.5
+3. **PID-controller** is tried with some p-i-d parameters.
-Since there were no systematic bias in the ego vehicle, there were no difference between PD and PID controllers for the given parameters here.
+Since there were no systematic bias in the ego vehicle, there were no difference between PD and PID controllers for small integral values.

-However,
+However, higher integral values cause that steering angles began to change very rapidly, causing the vehicle to lose control.

 Student discusses how they chose the final hyperparameters (P, I, D coefficients).
 This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!